 The HSTS header takes the following form:

 The max-age parameter specifies the length of time the browser should enforce the policy.
 31536000 is the maximum allowed value, which equates to one years’ time (in seconds).
 There are a few very important things to understand about the limitations of HSTS:

 - HSTS is not a compensating control for having application functionality accessible over HTTP.
 Applications should still forcefully redirect users via 301/302 redirects to HTTPS URLs.

 - HSTS cannot prevent a MITM attack on the first visit to a website.
 An attacker conducting a MITM attack on the initial connection can successfully man in the middle the victim if the very first plain text session is hijacked.

-- use an appropriate ‘max-age’ value for return visits.
+- Do use an appropriate ‘max-age’ value for return visits.

-- use HSTS as a replacement for server-side HTTPS enforcement.
+- Do NOT use HSTS as a replacement for server-side HTTPS enforcement.